British Transport Police: General powers

 without a warrant, using reasonable force if necessary, and whether or not an offence has been committed.
-It is an offence to assault or impersonate a BTP constable.

 London Cable Car

 BTP officers derive their powers to police the London Cable Car from the London Cable Car Order 2012.

 Outside natural jurisdiction

-BTP officers need however to move between railway sites and often have a presence in city centres.
+BTP officers need, however, to move between railway sites and often have a presence in city centres.
 Consequently, they can be called upon to intervene in incidents outside their natural jurisdiction.
 ACPO (now the NPCC) estimate that some 8,000 such incidents occur every year.
 As a result of the Anti-terrorism, Crime and Security Act 2001 BTP officers can act as police constables outside their normal jurisdiction in the following circumstances:

 On the request of a constable

 If requested by a constable of: